Hierarchically hyperbolic spaces II: Combination theorems and the distance formula: Introduction

 \subsection{Acknowledgments}

 MFH and AS thank the organizers of the Ventotene 2015 conference, and JB and MFH thank CIRM and the organizers of GAGTA 2015, where some of the work on this paper was completed.
+We thank Federico Berlai, Bruno Robbio, Jacob Russell and Davide Spriano for numerous comments/corrections, and anonymous referees for further helpful comments.